 Minot-area administrators sound off on three-class basketball

-MINOT, N.D.
-(KMOT) - Wednesday morning, the NDHSAA Board of Directors voted to accept a move toward a three-class system in basketball.
+MINOT, N.D. -- Wednesday morning, the NDHSAA Board of Directors voted to accept a move toward a three-class system in basketball.

 Several Minot-area school administrators attended and spoke at the meeting in Valley City that spanned nearly four hours.